-While cigarette smoking has been steadily—but slowly—declining in the United States, many different alternative tobacco and nicotine (an addictive chemical) delivery products have been gaining popularity.
-This is, in part, because many alternative tobacco products—which come in various sizes, flavors, and forms—are marketed, and often perceived, as being relatively safe.
+Although cigarette smoking has been steadily—but slowly—declining in the United States, many different alternative tobacco and nicotine delivery products have been gaining popularity.
+This is partly because many alternative tobacco products—which come in various sizes, flavors, and forms—are marketed and often perceived as being relatively safe.

-However, alternative tobacco products, such as waterpipes, smokeless tobacco, and e-cigarettes, can cause serious potential health problems, including cancer, because of the chemicals and toxins they contain.
+However, alternative tobacco products, such as e-cigarettes, smokeless tobacco, and waterpipes can cause serious potential health problems, including cancer, because of the chemicals and toxins they contain.
 If you smoke or use these products talk with your doctor about ways to quit.